Rank fluctuations of matrix products and a moment method for growing groups: Introduction

 is a finite abelian group, so a random matrix yields a random group.
 By the structure theorem, such a group is isomorphic to $\bigoplus_{i=1}^n \Z/a_i \Z$ for some collection of positive integers $a_i$.
 Often such random groups converge to a universal random (finite, abelian) group as $n \to \infty$, regardless of the finer details of the matrix entry distribution.
 Such universal distributions arise in many contexts (either proved or unproven): \begin{itemize} \item The Cohen-Lenstra heuristics \cite{cohen-lenstra} in arithmetic statistics, see Friedman-Washington \cite{friedman-washington}, Ellenberg-Venkatesh-Westerland \cite{ellenberg2011modeling,ellenberg2016homological}, Bhargava-Kane-Lenstra-Poonen-Rains \cite{bhargava2013modeling}, Maples \cite{maples}, Wood \cite{wood2018cohen,W1,wood2023probability}, Lipnowski-Sawin-Tsimmerman \cite{lipnowski2020cohen}; .1in \item Jacobians or sandpile groups of random graphs, see Clancy-Kaplan-Leake-Payne-Wood \cite{clancy2015cohen}, Wood \cite{W0}, M\'esz\'aros \cite{meszaros2020distribution}, Nguyen-Wood \cite{nguyen2022local}; .1in \item (Co)homology groups of random simplicial complexes, see Kahle \cite{kahle2014topology}, Kahle-Lutz-Newman-Parsons \cite{kahle2020cohen}, M\'esz\'aros \cite{meszaros2023cohen,meszaros2024bounds,meszaros20242}. \end{itemize} There is relatively new---but by now standard---machinery to prove universal convergence of matrix cokernels to such distributions, the \emph{moment method} first developed for finite abelian groups by Wood \cite{W0}.

-However, there remain many interesting sequences of random groups $(G_n)_{n \to \infty}$ which do \emph{not} converge to a random finite group $G$, but for which one might still hope to say something about the asymptotics of quantities associated to $G_n$ such as its $p$-rank.
+However, there remain many interesting sequences of random groups $(G_n)_{n \to \infty}$ which do \emph{not} converge to a random finite group $G$, but for which one might still hope to say something about the asymptotics of quantities associated to $G_n$ such as its $p$-rank\footnote{Recall that this means the rank of $G_n/pG_n$ as an $\F_p$-vector space.}.
 Our motivating example is cokernels of products of random matrices; we mention a few others at the end of the Introduction.

 In the related and simpler $p$-adic setting, recent works \cite{van2023local,van2023reflecting} considered the sequence of cokernels

 of products of iid matrices $A_1,A_2,\ldots$.
 These works viewed \eqref{eq:cok_product_first} as defining a discrete-time stochastic process on the set of finite $p$-abelian groups $\bigoplus_{i=1}^n \Z/p^{a_i} \Z$, or equivalently on the numbers $\{a_i\}_{1 \leq i \leq n}$, with $k$ playing the role of time.
 This process cannot converge to a limiting random group as $k$ increases, since by multiplicativity of the determinant